These days, businesses can select between older land-line based phone services (PRI) or internet-based communication services like SIP.

-- Flexibility - SIP services allow customers subscribe channels in increments of 1.
+- Flexibility - SIP services allow customers to subscribe to channels in increments of 1.
 This enables the customer to buy and pay for precisely what they require.

 - Reliant on internet connection - Businesses with internet connection issues would have trouble maintaining reliability and voice quality.

-- Additional steps for backward compatibility - Businesses with older non-IP-enabled PBX will require an ATA (Analog Telephone Adapter) in order to get it to work with SIP
+- Additional steps for backward compatibility - Businesses with older non-IP-enabled PBX will require an ATA (Analog Telephone Adapter) to get it to work with SIP.

 This trend will continue as the prevalence of high-speed internet services and cloud hosting increases.

-While PRI lines are still a vital part of the current communications network, for most businesses, the benefits of flexibility, scalability and cost is what is driving the change to SIP.
+While PRI lines are still a vital part of the current communications network, for most businesses, the benefits of flexibility, scalability and cost are what is driving the change to SIP.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.

 [[description=Choosing between PRI or SPI?
-Read our article and find out what is the best for your business. ]]
+Read our article and find out what is best for your business.]]